Pro Tips for caring for your Scag

-- DO NOT store fuel near flames or drain indoors.
+- DO NOT store fuel near flames or drain fuel indoors.

-- Charge batteries in an open well ventilated area, away from spark and flames.
+- Charge batteries in an open, well-ventilated area away from sparks and flames.
 Unplug charger before connecting or disconnecting from battery.
 Wear protective clothing and use insulated tools.

-- Kubota Dual-Fuel - If the mower still has gasoline in it, it be drained or treated with Stabill, Seafoam, or another fuel stabilizer.
+- Kubota® Dual-Fuel – If the mower still has gasoline in it, drain or treat fuel with STA-BIL, Sea Foam or another fuel stabilizer.

 - Kubota Dual-Fuel – Drain the water out of the regulator.
 See Scag® dealer to have this procedure performed.